SebastienBocquet/ConvertibleUAV/README.rst

 Contributing
 ------------

-I would be glad to receive contributions on the following points:
+We would be glad to receive contributions on the following points:

   - improvement of redundancy and safety, both on the frame and the software.